 It is possible– nay, it is REQUIRED– that you cross a threshold into a permanent state of having figured “IT” out.
 And this concept is introduced very, very early.
 Consider that pervasive question of early childhood: “What do you want to BE when you GROW UP?”
 This assumes that someday you will arrive at adulthood and you finally BE something.

 Let me ask you: Are YOU College and Career Ready?

 Don’t you sometimes struggle to make your deadlines?
 Do you maybe spend a few more minutes (hours?) on Facebook than you should?
 And while we are at it, can you fully articulate arguments warranted by scientific evidence that you’ve personally deconstructed?

 Is there a skill that you should have that you don’t, maybe something you hide from you friends or colleagues (“I can’t actually type” or “I really don’t know how to do ANYTHING in Excel”)?

 Here’s another one: Are you all grown up and finally “SOMEONE?”
 You’ve got it all figured out, right?
-You are totally the career and family person that you always intended to be, fiscally and emotionally stable, completely committed to your budget and eating wholesome home cooked meals every night.
+You are totally the career and family person that you always intended to be, fiscally and emotionally stable, completely committed to your budget, and eating wholesome home-cooked meals every night.
 Right?
 If you are this person, then I probably don’t actually know you.
-While all of us have lots of things figure out, nobody I know has it all figure out.
+While all of us have lots of things figured out, nobody I know has it all figured out.